dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ![cluster](../../resource/operations/best-practices/deployment-best-practices/cluster.png)

 **3.** Nydus will initiate an HTTP range request of about 1MB to achieve on-demand loading.
-When Prefetch enabled, the Seed Peer can prefetch the complete resource after receiving the HTTP range request, improving the cache hit rate.
+When prefetch enabled, the Seed Peer can prefetch the complete resource after receiving the HTTP range request, improving the cache hit rate.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).